 B. "Credit" means a student's successful completion of an academic year of study or a student's mastery of the applicable subject matter, as determined by the school district.

 C. “English Language Learners” or “ELL” students means individuals whose first language is not English and whose test performance may be negatively impacted by lack of English language proficiency.

 C. “GRAD” means the graduation-required assessment for diploma that measures the reading, writing, and mathematics proficiency of high school students.

-D. “Individualized Education Plan,” or “IEP,” means a written statement developed for a student eligible by law for special education and services.
+D. “Individualized Education Program,” or “IEP,” means a written statement developed for a student eligible by law for special education and services.